 The Shani story does not stand alone.
 Chhaya is also remembered as the household guardian of two other children whose mythology is essential for understanding the Sun-Saturn knot.
 These are Yama, the lord of dharma and death, and Yamuna, the river-goddess.
 In most traditional tellings, Yama and Yamuna are children of Surya and Sanjna, and Chhaya raises them while Sanjna is away.
 Reading Shani next to his siblings is one of the most useful exercises in the whole corpus, because it shows that the Sun's "shadow" lineage is not a single dark thread.
 It is a family of related principles, each carrying a particular weight.

-Yama is the elder brother.
+Yama belongs to Sanjna's earlier household.
 He becomes the keeper of dharma, the witness who weighs every life at its end and assigns the consequences earned by it.
-The Vedic word for the south, yamya, the direction of the ancestors, takes its name from him.
+The word yamya is associated with the southern direction, the direction of the ancestors, and it carries Yama's name within it.
 Where Surya is the brilliance of the day, Yama is the orderly accountancy of all the days that have ended.
 Yamuna, his twin, becomes the sacred river whose dark waters mirror that lineage in flowing form.

-Shani is the third member of this family, and the one to whom the Puranic tradition gives the planetary office.
+In this moral triad, Shani is the one to whom the tradition gives the planetary office.
 He is not the witness of death, like Yama, nor the carrier of devotion, like Yamuna.
 He is the one who delivers, while a person is still alive, the consequences that Yama will later weigh after death.
-In this sense Shani is the visible arm of his elder brother's invisible court.
-The two work together.
-Yama judges at the end.
-Shani teaches throughout.
+In this sense Shani becomes the visible arm of Yama's invisible court.
+The two work together: Yama judges at the end, and Shani teaches throughout.

 This sibling structure quietly tells the reader that Surya's moral architecture is expressed through both Sanjna's household and Chhaya's custodianship.
 The discipline-bringer (Shani), the death-judge (Yama), and the river that washes the ancestors (Yamuna) all belong to the same symbolic family even when the Sun's daylight self does not fully embrace each role.
 The Sun's blind spot turns out to have been the seedbed for one of the tradition's most important moral apparatus.
 This is the kind of detail that distinguishes Puranic mythology from simple drama.
 The "rejected" branch of the family becomes, in time, the branch that holds the world to account.